BLESSED ARE THE POOR IN THE SPIRIT

 Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states, “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
 (Philip.
 3:12 NKJV).

-Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses as mortal men and choose not to trust in or depend upon themselves, but continuously trust in God or depend upon God that will constantly and continuously draw from God’s resources.
+Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses and limitations as mortal men and choose not to trust in themselves or depend upon themselves, but continuously trust in God or depend upon God that will increasingly and continuously draw from God’s resources.

-Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot draw from God’s mercy and receive God’s free gift of eternal life.
+Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot receive God’s free gift of eternal life.

-Friend, having become born-again through faith in Christ Jesus, you must maintain an attitude of “a poor in the spirit” – continue to acknowledge your human weaknesses and limitations, putting no confidence in the flesh, but always panting after God and depending on His grace.
+Friend, having become born-again through faith in Christ Jesus, you must maintain an attitude of “a poor in the spirit” – continue to acknowledge your human weaknesses and limitations, putting no confidence in the flesh, but always seeking to grow in the grace and knowledge of Jesus Christ and always depending on the Holy Spirit.

 Therefore, don’t be so rich or full in the spirit that you no longer have no room or need for God in your life.
 It is only the poor in the spirit that will always have unlimited access to the inexhaustible riches, graces or resources of the kingdom of heaven.